swdavey/wphol/workshop/mds_enable_pitr.md

 **[Previous lab](./mds_read_replicas.md)**

-## Improve the Business Continuity: enable point in time recovery
+## Lab 5 - Improve the Business Continuity: enable point in time recovery

 ## Introduction
 We have now a highly available and read-scalable Wordpress website.